9 steps to get connected

 At the university, you can make use of the Wi-Fi network called 'Utrecht University'.
 Connect by using your credentials;

 - username: your UU email address (e.g. email@example.com).
 Does this not work?
 Try firstname.lastname@example.org instead;

 Looking for instructions about how to configure Wi-Fi on your device?
 Visit the manuals webpage.

-Please note that Windows 7 or older devices can not connect to Eduroam due to safety reasons.
+Please note that older devices (OS) may not connect to wifi due to safety reasons.

 - Access your personal files on your U drive from another location (off-campus): see the page about your personal storage for instructions.

-- Use the software for your studies (using whatever device you want) with MyWorkplace.
+- Use the software for your studies (using whatever device you want) with SolisWorkspace.